 How Long Does IT Take to Get a PhD?

-Earning a Ph.D., regardless of the subject of study, requires a typical set of tasks that typically spans 5-6 years.
-Students must first take advanced courses in their field for a few years, followed by a set of comprehensive exams.
-After this is accomplished, Ph.D. students produce a dissertation project, which can vary in its time to completion.
+Earning a Ph.D., also known as a Doctor of Philosophy, regardless of the subject of study, requires a set of tasks that typically take 5-6 years to complete.
+Students must first take advanced courses in their field for a few years and complete a set of comprehensive exams.
+After this is accomplished, Ph.D. students must produce a dissertation project, which can vary in its time to completion.

 Full-time Ph.D. candidates typically take advanced courses during their first 2-3 years of study.
 The number of course credits required to get a Ph.D. may vary widely, depending on the university's semester or quarter schedule and the doctoral program.
 For example, the University of Akron requires 36 semester-hour credits to earn a Ph.D. in Polymer Science, whereas DePaul University mandates 60 quarter-hour credits for a Ph.D. in Computer and Information Sciences.

 Colleges typically require doctoral students to take nearly all of their courses in a specific discipline, although they may have the option to take elective courses, both in and outside of their department.
 For example, doctoral candidates in speech pathology may be able to take electives like anatomy, and students pursuing a doctorate in exercise physiology might have the option to choose electives such as epidemiology.
 Additionally, schools may require Ph.D. candidates to speak a foreign language, which they demonstrate via an oral exam.

 Doctoral students periodically take a series of exams until they complete their Ph.D. program.
 During the first year of Ph.D. studies, candidates typically take a comprehensive exam to gauge their knowledge in a chosen field of study.
 Additionally, students take a candidacy exam to test their general knowledge of a specific Ph.D. discipline.